 Advice following the divorce

-A person’s estate may change dramatically following a divorce and a will made before divorce may no longer reflect their wishes.
-It would be advisable that they revisit their will following the Decree Absolute and Consent Order are issued to ensure that it still reflects their intentions.
-In this type of case, it is advisable that they provide copies of the Decree Absolute and Consent Order to see if there are any terms which may impact their ability to distribute their estates.
-This would be advisable when dealing with any divorced client.
+A person's estate may change dramatically after a divorce, and a Will made before the divorce may no longer reflect your wishes.
+It is advisable to review existing Wills after the Decree Absolute and Consent Order are issued to ensure that they still align with your intentions.
+In this situation, it is also recommended that clients provide copies of the Decree Absolute and Consent Order to determine if there are any terms that may impact their ability to distribute their estates.

 Conflicts of Interest

-Where a will writer originally prepared wills for a spouse and one of them wishes to rewrite their Will following the breakdown of the relationship, they would need to consider whether they have a conflict of interest or not.
-This does not have a particularly simple answer and would depend on the facts of each case, for example the terms of the original will, whether both parties are being retained as clients and whether the divorce has been finalised or not.
+Where a will writer originally prepared a will for a spouse and one wishes to rewrite their Will following the breakdown of the relationship, they would need to consider whether they have a conflict of interest.
+This does not have a particularly simple answer and would depend on the facts of each case, for example, the terms of the original will, whether both parties are being retained as clients and whether the divorce has been finalised or not.
 This would need to be reviewed on a case-by-case basis.
 In the event that there is a potential conflict of interest in preparing a new will, they may need to refuse to act for one or both clients and recommend they seek independent advice.

 SEVERANCE OF TENANCY